YaleArchivesSpace/ArchivesSpaceQueries/readme.md

  * bibid -- check against Voyager for accuracy
  * extent -- arabic numeral
  * extent -- check against preferred terms
- * date certainty attribute (report and/or nuke immediately)
+ * (Certainty.sql)[https://github.com/YaleArchivesSpace/ArchivesSpaceQueries/blob/master/Data%20Monitoring/Certainty.sql] We don't want date certainty attributes
  * filing title present
  * what's marked unpublished?
  * is the restrictions checkbox checked?
  * conditions governing access -- date or non-time-bound -- not both
- * ID for names/subjects
+ * (NamesSubjectsNoIDs.sql)[https://github.com/YaleArchivesSpace/ArchivesSpaceQueries/blob/master/Data%20Monitoring/NamesSubjectsNoIDs.sql] We want for all of our names and subjects to be reconciled to authorities -- these ones don't have an authority link
  * report on processing notes
  * container ranges?
  * finding aid status